IPL 2020, Kolkata Knight Riders preview: Squad, fixtures, strengths, weaknesses and more

 |5th

-In the auction ahead of 2020 season, KKR broke the record for the most expensive overseas purchase in IPL history by splashing the cash for Pat Cummins.
+In the auction ahead of the 2020 season, KKR broke the record for the most expensive overseas purchase in IPL history by splashing the cash for Pat Cummins.
 The team also spent quite a bit on mystery uncapped spinner Varun CV despite his big-money move to KXIP not panning out.

-The Knight Riders effectiveness as a franchise was also evident during the Caribbean Premier League when their Trinbago version romped to the title without losing a single match.
+The Knight Riders’ effectiveness as a franchise was also evident during the Caribbean Premier League when their Trinbago version romped to the title without losing a single match.
 Brendon McCullum, as coach of both sides, will look for a similar result with a squad where he will have Russell instead of Pollard.
 Pravin Tambe, unlucky to miss out on a chance to play, has been retained in the support staff while Narine and American Ali Khan retain their places across the two teams.

 KKR's squad for IPL 2020